pamukkale the roman baths

 First stop : Cappadocia

 The land of the fairy chimneys seems like the perfect spot to start your Turkey Road Trip.
-This region is perfect for trekking, sightseeing, and visiting the amazing cultural attractions.
-For an in-depth guide on Cappadocia, make sure to check my blog post.
+This region is perfect for trekking, sightseeing, and learning more about the cultural heritage.
+For an in-depth guide check out our guide on Cappadocia.

 So having to pick my very favorite from Cappadocia, I’d say: